angelo-casciani/sitcalc4bpmn/evaluation/README.md

 1. **Accuracy Chart**: Percentage of correct predictions vs process model number
 2. **Reasoning Time Chart**: Average reasoning time (seconds) vs process model number
 3. **Inferences Chart**: Average number of inferences vs process model number

+Notes on errors/timeouts:
+- Rows with `status` == `error` or `timeout` are excluded from the accuracy/time/inference charts and per-task averages to avoid skewing the results.
+These counts are reported separately in the generated summary text.

 Charts are saved as high-resolution PNG files (300 DPI) in `results/charts/`.